Wuqiang County

-Wuqiang County (武强县 (武強縣, Wǔqiáng Xiàn)) is county in the southeast-central part of Hebei province, China.
+Wuqiang County (武强县 (武強縣, Wǔqiáng Xiàn)) is a county in the southeast-central part of Hebei province, China.
 It is under the administration of the prefecture-level city of Hengshui, with a population of 210,000 residing in an area of 442 km2.
 Both China National Highway 307 and G1811 Huanghua–Shijiazhuang Expressway pass through the county.

 The famous luthier Song Chung has his workshop in Wuqiang.

 Administrative divisions

 The county administers 3 towns and 3 townships.